Debiased inference for a covariate-adjusted regression function: Introduction

 In this article, we study nonparametric inference for a covariate-adjusted regression function, which is also known as a G-computed regression function.
 This statistical problem arises in the context of observational studies where interest focuses on the causal effect of a continuous exposure, such as the dose of a drug, the amount of air pollution exposure, or the amount of a biochemical in the bloodstream.
 However, a covariate-adjusted regression function may also be of interest outside of causal contexts as a one-dimensional marginal summary of a multivariate regression function.
 Despite the simple formulation and many applications of this parameter, a method achieving valid nonparametric inference without undersmoothing is not yet available.
 In this paper, we close this gap by introducing a novel nonparametric, doubly-robust estimator, pointwise confidence intervals, and uniform confidence bands for the covariate-adjusted regression function that do not require undersmoothing.

 One setting where a covariate-adjusted regression function arises is causal inference with a continuous exposure.
 The gold standard for assessing the causal effect of a treatment or exposure on an outcome is a randomized experiment, where units in the population are assigned values of the exposure by a random process known to the researchers.
 Frequently, however, such an experiment is infeasible, unethical, or cost-prohibitive.
 For example, it is unethical to purposefully expose people to a chemical or pollutant known to have negative health effects.
 In such cases, researchers may instead wish to assess the causal effect of the exposure using observational data in which the exposure varies according to an unknown mechanism.
 Recovering a causal effect with observational data is more challenging due to potential common causes of the exposure and outcome.
 However, if all common causes are recorded in the data, then causal effects can be recovered by appropriately adjusting for them.
-Specifically, the average outcome had all units been assigned a specific exposure value coincides with the covariate-adjusted regression function, which is known as the G-formula or G-computation in causal inference \citep{robins1986new, gill2001}.
+Specifically, the average outcome had all units been assigned a specific exposure value, which is known as the \emph{causal dose-response curve} or \emph{average dose-response function}, coincides with the covariate-adjusted regression function, which is known as the G-formula or G-computation in causal inference \citep{robins1986new, gill2001}.
+Adjusting for covariates can also improve estimator efficiency in the context of randomized experiments \citep{imbens2015causal}.

 The covariate-adjusted regression function is also of interest outside of causal contexts.
 The regression (i.e., the conditional expectation) of an outcome on a vector of covariates can be difficult to visualize and summarize when there are more than two regressors and when nonparametric methods are used.
 The covariate-adjusted regression function summarizes the adjusted association between a single continuous covariate and the outcome by averaging the regression function over all other covariates for each value of the covariate of interest.
 This is related to the use of \emph{marginal effects} to summarize the results of nonlinear regression models \citep{mize2019marginal}.
-Furthermore, since the covariate-adjusted regression is univariate, it is easy to visualize.
+Furthermore, since the covariate-adjusted regression is a univariate function, it can serve as a useful visualization tool \citep{friedman2001greedy, apley2020visualizing, cattaneo2019binscatter}.